-As mentioned above, the previous explanation ignored the input noise contribution of the LNP itself.
+This previous explanation ignored the input noise contribution of the LNP itself.
 Also, the noise contribution of the feedback resistor must be included for a completely correct analysis.
-The curves given in Figures 6 and 7 allow the VCA2612 user to compare the achievable noise figure for active and conventional termination methods.
+The curves given in Figures 6 and 7 allow the VCA2616 and VCA2611 user to compare the achievable noise figure for active and conventional termination methods.
 The left-most set of data points in each graph give the results for typical 50Ω cable termination, showing the worst noise figure but also the greatest advantage of the active feedback method.